Adige: Fauna

-The Adige is a home to the marble trout (Salmo marmoratus), but at far lower populations than in the past.
+The Adige is home to the marble trout (Salmo marmoratus), but at far lower populations than in the past.
 Fish stocking is one of the most significant causes of the sharp reduction in the original (indigenous) fish population of this subspecies.
 It will spawn with and interbreed with brown trout, which are regularly stocked in the river and its tributaries.